sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 Sourcegraph is deployable via three supported methods:

-- [Kubernetes](../../../admin/install/kubernetes/index.md) is intended for all medium to large scale production deployments that require fault tolerance and high availibility.
+- [Kubernetes](../../../admin/deploy/kubernetes/index.md) is intended for all medium to large scale production deployments that require fault tolerance and high availibility.
 For advanced users only with significant kubernetes experience required.
 This deployment method is developed in [`deploy-sourcegraph`](https://github.com/sourcegraph/deploy-sourcegraph).
-- [Docker-Compose](../../../admin/install/docker-compose/index.md) is intended to be used for small to medium production deployments, with some customization available.
+- [Docker Compose](../../../admin/deploy/docker-compose/index.md) is intended to be used for small to medium production deployments, with some customization available.
 Easy to setup with basic infrastructure and docker knowledge required.
 A variation on this is the [pure-Docker option](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/README.md).
 Both of these deployment methods are developed in [`deploy-sourcegraph-docker`](https://github.com/sourcegraph/deploy-sourcegraph-docker).
-- [Server](../../../admin/install/docker/index.md) for small environments on a single server.
+- [Docker Single Container](../../../admin/deploy/docker-single-container/index.md) for small environments on a single server.
 Easiest and quickest to setup with a single command.
 Little infrastructure knowledge is required.
 This deployment method is developed in [`cmd/server`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/cmd/server).

-The [resource estimator](https://docs.sourcegraph.com/admin/install/resource_estimator) can guide you on the requirements for each deployment type.
+The [resource estimator](https://docs.sourcegraph.com/admin/deploy/resource_estimator can guide you on the requirements for each deployment type.

 ## Observability